davistdaniel/EPRpy/README.md

 To install  and use EPRpy, Python must be installed on your operating system.
 Python can be downloaded from the [official website](https://www.python.org/downloads/).
 EPRpy is compatible with Python 3.9 to 3.12 and can be installed with Python's package manager `pip`.

+### Installing EPRpy from a pre-built distribution

+Run in a terminal (or command prompt) :

+`python -m pip install eprpy`

 ### Installing EPRpy from source

 Clone the [EPRpy repository](https://davistdaniel.github.io/EPRpy/) and then navigate to the folder where setup.py file is present.
-Then, run in a terminal :
+Then, run in a terminal (or command prompt) :

 `python -m pip install .`